- Mission & Vision

 Daily opportunistic surveys will be made from a 6.2 m rigid hull inflatable vessel equipped with a 150 hp outboard motor.
 Data collected will be in the form of digital photographs, GPS coordinates, sea surface temperatures, group size/composition, and behavioral observations recorded on pre-formatted data sheets.
 Audio recordings of songs and vocalizations will be collected using an Aquarian H2a-XLR hydrophone and a Edirol/Roland R-09R high-resolution digital audio recorder.

-Digital fluke and lateral body photographs (when possible) will be collected for each identified whale using established procedures and Canon 5D and Canon 7D digital cameras equipped with motor drives and 100-300mm or 70-200mm lenses (Forestell et al. 2003).
+Digital fluke and lateral body photographs (when possible) will be collected for each identified whale using established procedures and Canon 7D digital cameras equipped with 100-400mm lenses (Forestell et al. 2003).
 Identification photographs will be compared to Pacific Whale Foundation's Southern Hemisphere Humpback Whale Catalogue that contains fluke photo-identification records of nearly 6,000 individuals.
 To select individual identifications suitable for re-sight analysis, all images will be scored according to the Cascadia Research Collective’s fluke image screening criteria (Calambokidis et al. 2008).

-Aerial surveys in the Port Douglas/Cairns region will be flown once per week using a fixed-wing aircraft along pre-determined transect lines in a manner consistent to our previous aerial studies carried out in 1992 and 2004 (Forestell et al., 1993; de la Paz Suzacq 2007).
+Aerial surveys in the Port Douglas/Cairns region were flown once per week using a fixed-wing aircraft along pre-determined transect lines in 1992 and 2004 (Forestell et al. 1993).

-The outcomes of this research will help define calving grounds, return rates, calving intervals and individual reproductive success rates, all defined as “high priorities” for research in the “Review of Humpback Whales”, (Sydney April 2008).
-The proposed project will address IWC “Scientific Committee Recommendations Relevant to Southern Ocean Research” (SC/SORP 4) by filling in gaps of known or suspected regions of past or present high whale density in particular the Great Barrier Reef East Australian migratory corridor, and continues surveys in regards to evaluating trends in abundance for east Australia (Cooktown, Port Douglas, Whitsundays, Hervey Bay, Eden).
-This project also addresses objectives of the “Humpback Whale Recovery Plan 2005 – 2010 by monitoring population status and assessing habitat use, and by refining and defining knowledge of calving, resting and migratory areas, particularly in areas where human activity is high (e.g. Whitsundays & Port Douglas).
+The outcomes of this research will help define calving grounds, return rates, calving intervals and individual reproductive success rates.
+The proposed project will address IWC “Scientific Committee Recommendations Relevant to Southern Ocean Research” (SC/SORP 4) by filling in gaps of known or suspected regions of past or present high whale density in particular the Great Barrier Reef East Australian migratory corridor, and continues surveys in regards to evaluating trends in abundance for east Australia (Cooktown, Port Douglas, Whitsundays, Hervey Bay and Eden).
+This project also addresses objectives of the “Humpback Whale Recovery Plan 2005 – 2010" by monitoring population status and assessing habitat use, and by refining and defining knowledge of calving, resting and migratory areas, particularly in areas where human activity is high (e.g. Whitsundays & Port Douglas).
 Findings from this study will be incorporated into the IWC Comprehensive Assessment of South Hemisphere humpback whales, Breeding Stocks D, E and F.